EOC-dev/EOC-dev.github.io/_posts/2024-01-21-ArduinoSoil.md

         {% include figure.liquid path="assets/img/ArduinoSoil/State4.png" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>
 This existed purely to deal with the scenario where the user does not select "Send additional email reminders."
 It will stay in this case until either the moisture level falls below the threshold or the user presses the button while in this case.

-Besides the 4 main cases of the state machine, the outer shell mainly consists of routing the relevant signals to the labview i/o and making sure the signals were reserved through successive loops
+Besides the 4 main cases of the state machine, the outer shell mainly consists of routing the relevant signals to the labview i/o and making sure the signals were reserved through successive loops.

 Finally, here is a picture of the code successfully sending an email to a user: